 Real Estate's Newest Clients

-However, research shows a different story especially when it comes to the real estate sector.
+However, research shows a different story especially when it comes to real estate.
 According to the 2017 Real Estate in a Digital Age Study by the NAR (National Associations of Realtors), 66% of new home buyers are millennials.
 Not to mention millennials are the largest generation, the estimated number of U.S. millennials in 2015 was 83.1 million people.
 Also, according to a consumer housing trends report done by Zillow, showing that half of today’s homeowners are under the age of 36 and that half of the sellers are under 41!
 Zillow’s Chief Marketing Officer, Jeremy Wacksman says, “Millennials are shaping the market more than anyone realized!”
-The National Association of Realtors (NAR) found that the majority of those under age 36, 57%, are buying in suburbs, followed by those buying in small towns,16%, and those looking to urban areas,15%.
+The National Association of Realtors (NAR) found that the majority of those under 36, 57%, are buying in suburbs, followed by those buying in small towns,16%, and those looking to urban areas,15%.

 Technology Driven Customers